evermeer/EVReflection/README.md

 If you have a question and don't want to create an issue, then we can [![Join the chat at https://gitter.im/evermeer/EVReflection](https://badges.gitter.im/evermeer/EVReflection.svg)](https://gitter.im/evermeer/EVReflection?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-At this moment the master branch is for Swift3.
-If you want to continue using EVReflection in Swift 2.2 (or 2.3) then switch to the Swift2.2 branch.
+At this moment the master branch is for Swift 3.
+If you want to continue using EVReflection in Swift 2.2 (or 2.3) then switch to the Swift2.2 or Swift2.3 branch.
 Run the unit tests to see EVReflection in action.

 EVReflection is used extensively in [EVCloudKitDao](https://github.com/evermeer/EVCloudKitDao), [AlamofireJsonToObjects](https://github.com/evermeer/AlamofireJsonToObjects) and [AlamofireXmlToObjects](https://github.com/evermeer/AlamofireXmlToObjects)